zlig/masters-thesis/README.md

 - Service to submit a map and receive annotated GeoTIFF document with layers showing identified patterns (road, fields, border..etc)
 - Télé-présence appliance interfacing automatically to remote in case of an event (someone here, door bell..)
 - Timeseries dataset comparisons of white box vs black/grey box models, such as ARIMA vs GARCH vs LSTM
+- Matches Jobs to Candidate via the skills using LDA

 ## Presentation
 * Slides